 Linux Disk Encryption Software

-There are many third-party software available for Linux full disk encryption which can help you encrypting the whole disk and decrypting them when required by performing some simple downloading and installation step, the top Disk Encryption software for Linux are;
+There are many third-party software available for Linux disk encryption which can help you encrypt the whole disk and decrypt them when required.
+This could be done by performing some simple downloading and installation steps, the top Disk Encryption software for Linux are;

 eCryptfs provides an actual stacked linux disk encryption file system.
 The encryption by eCryptfs is stacked on an existing filesystem, and it mounts onto any single existing directory and does not need a separate partition.